maxzintel/redis-on-k8s/README.md

   * Scale down your alpha statefulset:
     * Get the name of your alpha statefulset first with `kubectl get statefulsets`
     * Scale the alpha statefulset down to 0 with `kubectl scale sts STATEFULSET_NAME --replicas=0`
   * Now that you don't have an alpha, Sentinel will begin the process of electing a new one from the available betas.
 Check the progress by `kubectl logs redis-beta-0 --container=sentinel -f`.
+  * With the above command you can also find which Pod gets selected/voted to be the new alpha.
+It will be something like: `+switch-master mymaster 111.111.11.000 6379 111.111.1.001 6379` where the first IP is your old alpha, and the second is the new one.
+  * Check which of your Pods is now the alpha by cross-referencing the IP in `kubectl get pods -o wide`

 ## THE FOLLOWING (below) CONFIG FOR REDIS IS DEPRACATED.